sasilver75/minllama-assignment/README.md

 Mean reference accuracies over 10 random seeds with their standard deviation shown in brackets.

-### Submission
+### Submission Instructions

 **Code:**
 You will submit a full code package, with output files, on **Canvas**.
-This package will be checked by the TAs in the 1-2 weeks after the assignment for its correctness and executability.

-**Report (optional):** Your zip file can include a pdf file, named ANDREWID-report.pdf, if (1) you've implemented something else on top of the requirements and further improved accuracy for possible extra points (see "Grading" below), and/or (2) if your best results are with some hyperparameters other than the default, and you want to specify how we should run your code.
+**Report (optional):** Your zip file can include a pdf file, named CRUZID-report.pdf, if (1) you've implemented something else on top of the requirements and further improved accuracy for possible extra points (see "Grading" below), and/or (2) if your best results are with some hyperparameters other than the default, and you want to specify how we should run your code.
 If you're doing (1), we expect your report should be 1-2 pages, but no more than 3 pages.
 If you're doing (2), the report can be very brief.

 #### Canvas Submission

-For submission via [Canvas](https://canvas.cmu.edu/), the submission file should be a zip file with the following structure (assuming the lowercase Andrew ID is ``ANDREWID``):
+For submission via [Canvas](https://canvas.cmu.edu/), the submission file should be a zip file with the following structure (assuming the lowercase CruzID is ``CRUZID``):
 ```
-ANDREWID/
+CRUZID/
 ├── run_llama.py
 ├── base_llama.py
 ├── llama.py